-4Parking Operations were transferred out of Real Estate and into Port as a Service in fiscal year 2017, and in fiscal year 2019 Real Estate assumed ownership of Seaport Village, which includes a parking component.
+4Parking Operations were transferred out of Real Estate and into Guest Experiences - Parking in fiscal year 2017, and in fiscal year 2019 Real Estate assumed ownership of Seaport Village, which includes a parking component.

-2The District has nine direct restaurant agreements, not included are restaurants in hotels, marinas, and retail centers.
+2The District has eleven direct restaurant agreements; not included are restaurants in hotels, marinas, and retail centers.

-3Not included are marinas under hotel operations or under a restaurant lease.
+3One hotel was combined under a marina operation lease during FY 2021 Not included are marinas under hotel operations or under a restaurant lease..